pointlesspun/hand-of-cards/README.md

 * Indicate if platforms are supported or not
 * Add (example) rule to card allowing cards to be played (or not)
 * Try some optimization(s) for less powerful devices (aka phones).
+* Test custom card layout other than a sprite atlas.

 ## Credits